 The temperament and potential danger of any pit bull must be judged on a case-to case-basis.
 Concluding that a pit bull is dangerous solely on the basis of its breed must be avoided.
-In your particular case, however, your concern appears warranted because of what you know about the circumstances and the behavior of the dogs in question.
+Your concern appears warranted because of what you know about the circumstances and the behavior of the dogs in question, however.

 First, the fact that these dogs are maintained in a group, raises a red flag.
-Generally, in a given set of circumstances, a group of dogs tends to be more aggressive than a single dog.
-Moreover, your observations that Smoke growled at your other child certainly suggests that he may have the strong potential to display human-directed aggression towards a child.
+Generally, in a given set of circumstances, a group of dogs tends to be more aggressive than a single dog living alone.
+Moreover, your observations that Smoke growled at your other child suggests that he may have the strong potential to display human-directed aggression towards a child.

-Also note that since your child is just a toddler, this raises additional concern because of the erratic and unpredictable movements and sounds a two-year-old may make.
+Also, child is just a toddler, hence this raises concern because of the erratic and unpredictable movements and sounds a two-year-old may make.
 And in some cases, such movements can trigger a predatory reaction in a dog.
 For example, the danger a dog poses to children on swings has been noted elsewhere on this website.

 Last, the fact that the dog is a pit bull cannot be ignored.
 Animal behavior experts believe that some pit bulls are programmed differently.
-However, the fact that the dog is a pit bull is insufficient to conclude that a danger exists.
+However, the fact that the dog is a pit bull in itself is insufficient to conclude that imminent danger exists.
 Rather the danger must be assessed based on the totality of factors, which include the past history of the dog(s), the medical condition of the dog, it’s training and socialization, etc.